paulvha/sodaq/README.md

 They are an OEM supplier and do not want to support end users.
 New firmware was available, but they did not want to provide it.
 They do NOT want to help you.
 You had to go back to your supplier.
 Both the supplier and reseller did not have it.
-I was stuck and I have wasted weeks and returned my board.
+I was stuck, I have wasted weeks and returned my board.

 ### A word about SODAQ
 I connected with **SODAQ support department before buying and got extremely